kwiamwis/aalenia/about.md

 ## Focus

-Our current focus is creating mods and bots for PoT and hosting servers to showcase those creations.
+Our current focus is creating mods and bots for PoT and hosting PoT servers to showcase those creations.